Cloud-CV/Origami/README.md

 #### Installing Python

 Finally, we can install Python.
 Follow these commands to get the most up-to-date version of Python.
 If you would like a specific version of Python, be sure to include your preference after `python` (e.g. `python 3.6` for Python 3.6).
 Ubuntu comes with Python installed, which is typically Python 2.7.
-Below we install `python3`, and to use this we would replace all `python` comands with `python3`.
+Below, we install `python3`, and to use this, we would replace all `python` commands with `python3`.
 Below are the commands:

 ```
-sudo apt-get update
+$ sudo apt-get update
-sudo apt-get install python3
+$ sudo apt-get install python3
-python3 --version
+$ python3 --version
 ```

 ### Create a Virtual Environment